apache/systemds/troubleshooting-guide.md

 ## Advanced developer statistics

-Few of our operators (for example: convolution-related operator) and GPU backend allows an expert user to get advanced statistics by setting the configuration `systemml.stats.extraGPU` and `systemml.stats.extraDNN` in the file SystemML-config.xml.
+Few of our operators (for example: convolution-related operator) and GPU backend allows an expert user to get advanced statistics by setting the configuration `systemml.stats.extraGPU` and `systemml.stats.extraDNN` in the file SystemDS-config.xml.

 ## Out-Of-Memory on executors